g-cqd/Fonts/README.md

 # Fonts

-## Introduce these resources
+## Introduce Fonts

+I know, you know, we know, fonts can be expansive.
+But it is really easy to find free files of them.
+So there are so much of them here and it's not going to stop.

+## Versions

+19 - 1 - 10 : 1.0.0 : raw files, some bugs/errors can remain

+## Is it really free ?

-I don't own any of fonts that are included here.
+I don't own any of fonts included here.

-Check rights and use conditions of any font before use it publicly.
+Check rights and usage conditions of any font before use it publicly.
+I DO NOT RECOMMEND TO USE WITHOUT BEING SURE YOU CAN.

-### Fonts available
+## Provided Fonts
     - Agane
     - Agate
     - Agrandir